A Low Down Dirty Shame

-A Low Down Dirty Shame is a 1994 American action comedy film written, directed by, and starring Keenen Ivory Wayans.
-The film also stars Charles S. Dutton, Jada Pinkett, and Salli Richardson.
+A Low Down Dirty Shame is a 1994 American action comedy film written, directed, and starring Keenen Ivory Wayans.
+The film also stars Charles S. Dutton, Jada Pinkett, Salli Richardson and Corwin Hawkins, who died before the film was released on August 5, 1994.

 Plot

-Former LAPD detective Andre Shame is a private investigator who owns A Low Down Dirty Shame Investigations.
-He runs it with Peaches, whom he arrested six years earlier and for whom he has developed romantic feelings.
+Former LAPD detective Andre Shame is a wisecracking, gun-toting private investigator who owns A Low Down Dirty Shame Investigations.
+He runs it with his energetic and talkative assistant Peaches, whom he arrested shoplifting six years earlier and to whom he has developed a slight attraction.
 Despite the high-risk jobs, Shame is unable to keep the firm afloat, and may be forced to close.

-Five years ago, Shame and a team of detectives went into Mexico to apprehend drug lord Ernesto Mendoza.
-Though Shame seemingly shot and killed Mendoza in a shoot-out, the other detectives were killed, with Shame and Sonny Rothmiller being the only survivors.
+Five years ago, Shame and a team of detectives traveled to Mexico to apprehend drug lord, Ernesto Mendoza.
+Though Shame seemingly shot and killed Mendoza in a shootout, the other detectives were killed, with Shame and colleague Sonny Rothmiller being the only survivors.
 This caused Shame to leave the force in disgrace.

 In the present day, Rothmiller, who is now working for the DEA, tells him that Mendoza is still alive.
 He hires Shame to find the only witness who would testify against him...his ex-girlfriend Angela, who was caught in the middle of a love triangle with the two men.
 Angela escaped from the Witness Protection Program in New York and is in LA.
 Shame is hesitant at first, but seeing this as a chance to arrest the man who took everything from him, decides to take the case.

 Shame gets information on one of Mendoza's lieutenants, Luis, Shame's former childhood acquaintance, then goes to a restaurant and has Luis warn Mendoza that Shame is coming for him.
-Upon arriving home, Shame is attacked by Mendoza's henchmen and warned by a very much alive Mendoza to back away.
+Upon arriving home, Shame is attacked by Mendoza's henchmen and warned by a very much alive Mendoza to back off.

-With the help of Peaches and her roommate Wayman, Shame tracks Angela to a posh hotel, and calls Sonny.
+With the help of Peaches and her homosexual roommate Wayman, Shame tracks Angela to a posh hotel, and calls Sonny.
 Shame explains that he originally went to Mexico for her.
 She tells Shame that she was going to testify against Mendoza, but Mendoza found her location, forcing her to flee.
 Shame discovers that Rothmiller is working for Mendoza, and the two barely escape Mendoza's thugs.
 Shame drops Angela at Peaches’.

 Shame cleans himself up, then abducts Luis and takes him to an abandoned building.
 When Luis refuses to give Shame Mendoza's whereabouts, Shame has him stumble into a meeting of white supremacists.
-With the supremacists chasing him, he gives Shame his boss's location in exchange for a ride.
+With the supremacists chasing him, he gives Shame his boss' location in exchange for a ride.
 But Shame leaves him at their mercy.